-As 2025 comes to a close, we’re already looking at what’s coming next year.
-Here we’ll be collecting the upcoming indie games in 2026 we think curious players should keep tabs on.
+As 2025 comes to a close, we’re already looking at what’s coming in the future.
+Here we’ll be collecting the upcoming indie games for 2026 and beyond we think curious players should keep tabs on.

 Needless to say, there are countless indie releases targeting a 2026 launch we think look neat, so cutting this list down to more reasonable numbers will be tough.
 We’re starting small, but it’s our plan to expand it into something meatier as we start getting more specifics on launch plans and the games themselves.
 It’s also our intention to highlight overlooked titles as often as we can.
 Otherwise, what’s the point?